Tuscan White Bean Pasta

 • Use some of the oil in the sundried tomato jar, it’s packed with flavor.

-• Take some of the cooking liquid from the pasta to add to the pan to scrape down the bottom after cooking the onions and garlic.
-This pasta water has starch from the pasta and will help create a sauce that “sticks” to the noodles.
+• Take some of the cooking liquid from the pasta it will help create a sauce that “sticks” to the noodles.

-• If you are short on time: Chop your onions and garlic in a mini food processor to make chopping a breeze.
-You can chop onions up to 5 days in advance and store them in an airtight container.
+• Short on time?
+Chop onions and garlic in a mini food processor.
+Chop onions up to 5 days in advance and store them in an airtight container.

 Storing leftover vegan white bean pasta

-• Fridge: Store leftover Tuscan white bean pasta in the fridge in an airtight container for up to 4 days.
-This reheats well in the microwave (1-1:30) or on the stove (low to medium low heat, covered).
+• Fridge: airtight container for up to 4 days.
+Reheat in the microwave (1-1:30) or on the stove (low to medium low heat, covered).

 Nutrition Information